YCooE/YCooE/README.md

 ### Hi there 👋
-I am Ivan
+Software Engineer / Data Engineer

-- 🌱 I’m currently learning AWS, Kubernetes, Docker
+🌱 Working on pipelines in Databricks day to day
-- 🔭 I’m currently working on a third person game in Unreal Engine
+🔭 I’m currently working on games in spare time
-- Working on updating github to show projects and code over the years
+Working on updating github to show projects and code over the years
 <!--
 **YCooE/YCooE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.